yacomink/inyourface/README.md

 ## In Your Face

 A handful of low-rent animations layerd atop all the faces in your image.
+Uses Google Vision API for face/feature detection, and gifsicle for makin' gifs.

 ### Usage